rightsup/eddy-assignment/README.md

 ## Introduction

-The goal of this assignment is to develop a small web application for a label that need to manage some artist information and compute statements based on a sales report.
+The goal of this assignment is to develop a small web application for a label that needs to manage some artist information and compute statements based on a sales report.

 ## Assignment